-Joseph J. Seebode is an Environmental Engineer with more than 30 years of experience in engineering program management, water resource engineering, environmental restoration and remediation, solid waste management, natural resource protection, watershed planning, emergency preparedness and response, and federal and state regulatory programs.
+Mr. Joseph J. Seebode is an Environmental Engineer with more than 30 years of experience in engineering program management, water resource engineering, environmental restoration and remediation, solid waste management, natural resource protection, watershed planning, emergency preparedness and response, and federal and state regulatory programs.

 As Deputy District Engineer, Mr. Seebode oversees the New York District’s major Civil Works and Military Construction programs in New York, New Jersey and Greenland.
 He also oversees the New York District’s International Interagency and Environmental Services Program, which is performing work for various partners including the Department of Homeland Security, the Department of the Interior, the Environmental Protection Agency, the Department of Veterans Affairs and the City of New York.

-Mr. Seebode served as the Assistant Commissioner for Site Remediation and Waste Management at the New Jersey Department of Environmental Protection.
-There he oversaw a team of over 650 professionals engaged in a wide array of environmental engineering and science activities including evaluating contaminated sites; managing the cleanup of contaminated sites conducted by responsible parties and with public funds; managing the State of New Jersey’s Brownfield’s Reuse Program, implementing New Jersey’s Industrial Site Recovery Act and the Underground Storage of Hazardous Substances Act; undertaking emergency activities related to discharges of hazardous substances and wastes; managing solid and hazardous waste permitting and planning; reinvigorating recycling; and overseeing New Jersey’s program for permitting dredging and dredged material beneficial reuse sites.
+Mr. Seebode served as the Assistant Commissioner for Site Remediation and Waste Management at the New Jersey Department of Environmental Protection between 2003 and 2006.
+As Assistant Commissioner he oversaw a team of over 650 professionals engaged in a wide array of environmental engineering and science activities including evaluating contaminated sites; managing the cleanup of contaminated sites conducted by responsible parties and with public funds; managing the State of New Jersey’s Brownfield’s Reuse Program, implementing New Jersey’s Industrial Site Recovery Act and the Underground Storage of Hazardous Substances Act; undertaking emergency activities related to discharges of hazardous substances and wastes; managing solid and hazardous waste permitting and planning; reinvigorating recycling; and overseeing New Jersey’s program for permitting dredging and dredged material beneficial reuse sites.